Understanding Board Committee Structure

 - Even though the committee may be granted special powers in the bylaws, the full board should always confirm decisions in its next meeting.

 - The executive committee should not marginalize other board members.
-If the committee is perceived as an inner clique, outside members easily feel left out, resulting in poor morale.
+If the committee is perceived as an inner clique, outside members easily feel left out, resulting in poor morale and engagement issues.

 Resource: Nonprofit Board Committees